Time-Varying Bayesian Optimization Without a Metronome: Numerical Results

-In contrast, when optimizing Powell (right plot of Figure~\ref{fig:ex_dataset_evolution}), \AlgoName\ is able to adapt its policy and behaves similarly to algorithms that never remove an observation from their datasets (GP-UCB, TV-GP-UCB).
-This is once again an expected behavior, since Powell is much smoother than Eggholder, so that an observation remains relevant to predict the future behavior of the objective function even after a long period of time.
-The corresponding results reported in Table~\ref{tab:eval} indicate that W-DBO and \AlgoName\ perform significantly better than GP-UCB and TV-GP-UCB, although their dataset sizes are roughly similar.
-This can be explained by the superior quality of the surrogate models of W-DBO and \AlgoName, which are governed by the mild Assumptions~\ref{ass:gp}, \ref{ass:separability} and \ref{ass:kernel_props} only.
-In contrast, GP-UCB does not capture temporal dynamics, and TV-GP-UCB does so under restrictive assumptions (Markovian setting~\cite{bogunovic2016time}).
+In contrast, when optimizing Powell (right plot of Figure~\ref{fig:ex_dataset_evolution}), \AlgoName\ is able to adapt its policy and behaves similarly to algorithms that never remove an observation from their datasets (such as TV-GPUCB).
+This is also expected behavior, because Powell is much smoother than Eggholder, hence an observation remains relevant to predict the future behavior of the objective function even after a long period of time.
+The corresponding results reported in Table~\ref{tab:eval} indicate that \AlgoName\ performs significantly better than TV-GPUCB, although their dataset sizes are roughly similar.
+This can be explained by the superior quality of the surrogate model of \AlgoName, which is governed by the mild Assumptions~\ref{ass:gp}, \ref{ass:separability} and \ref{ass:kernel_props} only.
+In contrast, GPUCB does not capture temporal dynamics, and TV-GPUCB does so under more restrictive assumptions (Markovian setting~\citep{bogunovic2016time}).